Adroiti/docs-for-code-review-tools/CodeNarc/SpaceAfterSwitch.md

 ## Description

-Check that there is exactly one space (blank) after the `switch` keyword and before the opening parenthesis.
+Checks that there is exactly one space (blank) after the `switch` keyword and before the opening parenthesis.

 Examples of violations: